Quickstart: Use Azure Cache for Redis in .NET Framework

 The Redis server stores most data as strings, but these strings can contain many types of data, including serialized binary data, which can be used when storing .NET objects in the cache.

-This .NET object serialization is the responsibility of the application developer.
-You have some flexibility in your choice of the serializer.
+This .NET object serialization is the responsibility of the application developer, and gives the developer flexibility in the choice of the serializer.

 1. Select Tools > NuGet Package Manager > Package Manager Console.

-2. Then, run the following command in the Package Manager Console window:
+2. Then, run the following command from the Package Manager Console window.

 Install-Package system.text.json

-The following Employee class was defined in Program.cs so that the sample can show how to get and set a serialized object:
+The following Employee class was defined in Program.cs so that the sample could also show how to get and set a serialized object:

 class Employee